newKJW/CoACD-for-Unity-modified/README.md

 .

-function 'Remove Componenet And Colliders(in list)', 'Remove Colliders(in list)', 'Remove *ALL* Colliders':
+function 'Remove Componenet And Colliders(in list)', 'Remove Colliders(in list)', 'Remove *ALL* MeshColliders':

 basically, the component doesn't remove the colliders it created when the component itself is removed.